Towards Measuring the Traceability of Cryptocurrencies: Introduction

 \section{Introduction}

-Fungibility is the property of a good, currency, or commodity whose individual units are indistinguishable and interchangeable.
-For instance, gold, physical cash, or crude oil are considered to be fungible.
-However, diamonds, non-fungible tokens~\cite{entriken2018erc}, or baseball cards are not fungible due to their unique attributes and characteristics~\cite{shorish2021practical}, e.g., varying cuts, serial numbers, size, color, etc. In this work, we focus on quantifying the fungibility of (crypto)currencies.
-Fungibility is a necessity for any medium of exchange.
-Physical cash is not perfectly fungible since paper bills have serial numbers.
-However, their fungibility is ensured and guaranteed by laws.
-Therefore, two $\$10$ bills are equally valuable regardless of their owners or origins.
-Similarly, digital cash~\cite{chaum1983blind} and certain centrally banked digital currency (CBDC) proposals~\cite{chaum2021issue} provide fungibility.

-Traditional monetary systems and cryptocurrencies have different properties in terms of centralization, transparency, and openness.
-The former operates in a centralized setting, where the transaction history is not publicly available.
-Hence, the ledger of transactions is not auditable.
+Traditional monetary systems and cryptocurrencies have different centralization, transparency, and openness properties.
+The former operates in a centralized setting, where the transaction history is not publicly available, hence, the ledger of transactions is not auditable.
 In stark contrast, cryptocurrencies, most notably Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014ethereum}, operate in the permissionless and decentralized setting, where all transactions are readily available for inspection in a public ledger, typically in a blockchain.
-The blockchain stores valid transactions in a timestamped manner, which makes it possible to publicly verify the monetary system.
-The public nature of the ledger comes at the cost of rendering each coin in the system non-fungible, as its entire history is transparent.
-The privacy implications of the lack of fungibility are not hypothetical.
-Both academic and industry efforts have been made to extract insights and intelligence from these public ledgers~\cite{chainalysis20202020,daian2019flash,meiklejohn2013fistful}.
+The blockchain stores all valid transactions in a timestamped manner, which makes it possible to publicly verify the monetary system's state.
+The public nature of the ledger comes at the cost of rendering each coin in the system traceable and non-fungible, as its entire history is transparent.
+The privacy implications of traceability and its effects on anonymity are not hypothetical: both academic and industry efforts have been made to extract insights and intelligence from these public ledgers~\cite{chainalysis20202020,daian2019flash,meiklejohn2013fistful}.
 Several cryptocurrency addresses are black-listed at major cryptocurrency exchanges due to their alleged illicit activities~\cite{moser2019effective}.

+The traceable nature of cryptocurrencies creates friction, inefficiencies, and ample opportunities for censorship~\cite{winzer2019temporary,wahrstatter2023blockchain,wang2023blockchain}.
+These major deficiencies render cryptocurrencies a subpar form of money compared to cash from a privacy point of view.
+The traceability of cryptocurrencies, specifically Bitcoin, was first studied by Meiklejohn et al. in 2013~\cite{meiklejohn2013fistful}.
+Since then, significant efforts -- both academic~\cite{ahmed2019tendrils,biryukov2019privacy,moser2017empirical,khalilov2018survey,yousaf2019tracing} and industry~\cite{barragan2021cryptocurrency,chainalysis2022chainalysis} -- have been committed to studying, understanding, and exploiting the traceability of these novel digital currencies.